godotengine/godot-docs/tutorials/shaders/visual_shaders.rst

 As a convention, group names should follow the PascalCase naming convention to match the built-in nodes, although this is not strictly required.

-You can adjust the node parameters like any other visual shader note.
+You can adjust the node parameters like any other visual shader node.
 For this example, we'll use a red color (``(1.0, 0.0, 0.0, 1.0)``) and set the ``invert`` parameter to ``true``: